 The Board of Directors has appointed M/s.
-CNGSN & Associates LLP, Chartered Accountants as the Internal Auditor for the Financial Year 2021-22 in terms of provisions of Section 138 of the Companies Act, 2013.
+CNGSN & Associates LLP (having Firm Registration Number: 004915S/S200036), Chartered Accountants as the Internal Auditor of the Company, for the Financial Year 2022-23 in terms of provisions of Section 138 of the Companies Act, 2013 in the Board Meeting held on November 14, 2022.
 The internal audit is aimed at evaluation of the efficacy and adequacy of internal control systems and compliance thereof, robustness of internal processes, policies and accounting procedures and compliance with laws and regulations.
-Based on the reports of internal audit, process owners undertake corrective action in their respective areas.
+Based on the report of internal audit, process owners undertake corrective action in their respective areas.
 Significant audit observations and corrective actions are periodically presented to the Audit Committee of the Board.